 Tetanus — Tetanus immunization should be updated if necessary for any burns deeper than superficial-thickness.
 Tetanus immune globulin should be given to patients who have not received a complete primary immunization (table 3) .
 (See "Tetanus-diphtheria toxoid vaccination in adults" and "Tetanus".)

 Antibiotics — Topical antibiotics are applied to all nonsuperficial burns.
 If the patient is immediately transferred to a burn center, burns are covered with clean, dry dressings and antibiotics are applied at the burn center.
-Treatment can be started in the ED if, for example, delays in transferring the patient to a burn center are anticipated.
+Treatment can be started in the emergency department (ED) if, for example, delays in transferring the patient to a burn center are anticipated.
 The best treatment of blistered burns is unclear.
 We apply topical antibiotics to partial thickness burns with intact blisters.
 Topical chemoprophylaxis is typically continued until wound epithelialization is complete.
-Prophylactic intravenous antibiotics are not typically given [59,60].
+Prophylactic intravenous (IV) antibiotics are not typically given [61,62].

 Wound management — Burn wounds should be cleaned.
 Embedded bits of clothing or other materials are removed by copious irrigation.
 Tar and asphalt can be removed with a mixture of cool water and mineral oil but should not be debrided.
 Copious amounts of polymyxin-B bacitracin zinc ointment (polysporin) applied for several days will emulsify residual tar.
 Management of tar and asphalt is discussed separately.
 (See "Topical chemical burns", section on 'Tar and asphalt'.)

 Some providers clean burns using skin disinfectants (eg, Hibiclens, Betadine), but such disinfectants can inhibit the healing process and are discouraged.
-There is growing support for washing the wound using only mild soap and water [2,61-64].
+There is growing support for washing the wound using only mild soap and water [2,63-66].
 The cleaning and debridement of burn wounds are discussed separately.
-(See "Local treatment of burns: Topical antimicrobial agents and dressings", section on 'Cleansing and debridement'.)

 In addition to IV opioids, local or regional anesthesia can be used prior to wound care in patients with excruciating pain.
 However, injection directly into the wound or topical application should be avoided .
 (See 'Pain and anxiety management' above.)

 Ruptured blisters should be removed, but the management of clean, intact blisters is controversial.
 Needle aspiration of blisters should never be performed as this increases the risk of infection.
 Burn blisters are discussed separately.
-(See "Local treatment of burns: Topical antimicrobial agents and dressings", section on 'Burn blisters'.)
+(See "Treatment of superficial burns requiring hospital admission", section on 'Burn blisters'.)

 Wound dressings — Patients rapidly transferred to a burn center can be wrapped in a clean dry sheet and do not require any additional dressing.
 Otherwise, all partial and full-thickness burns should have dressings.